AmirrezaNasiri/laravel-course-roadmap/README.md

 - DELETE
 ##### PHP (II)
 - Why?
-- Interacting with database
+- Interacting with the database

-#### 3
+#### 3 📑
 ##### PHP (III)
 - Core Functions
 - Session and Cookies
-- Enryption, Encoding and Hashing
+- Encryption, Encoding, and Hashing
 - Working With Files
 - SOLID Principle
 - Interface and traits